The INDIRECT function in Excel

 INDIRECT other sheet

 In the left sheet (INDIR), you can see B4 cell contains 114.
-In the INDIRECT formula, I referred A2 cell (in ne the sheet) that contains INDIR value.
+In the INDIRECT formula, I referred A2 cell (in the new sheet) that contains INDIR value.
 This points to the other sheet we want to refer in the INDIRECT function.

 How to refer some other workbook sheet?

-In above example, we referred another sheet in the same workbook.
-You may also refer a sheet from some other workbook.
-For that, you have to use the other work book name, its sheet and cell reference that you want to get the value.
+In the above example, we referred to another sheet in the same workbook.
+You may also refer to a sheet from some other workbook.

 A sample formula is shown below: